cvs181801/15-minutes/README.md

 The goal of this project is to encourage the user/viewer to think critically about their use of social media.
 Now that we're living in an age when each person can have their 15 minutes, isn't it time to take Andy's excitement about fame a step further?
 Instead of simply having your 15 minutes, shouldn't we use that 15 Minutes for something positive?

 I decided to choose 5 celebrities who are frequently using their Twitter platform to send positive messages to their fans.
-They are: Lady Gaga, Oprah Winfrey, Reese Witherspoon, Ashton Kutcher, and Beyonce Knowles.
+They are:

+Lady Gaga.
+Oprah Winfrey.
+Reese Witherspoon.
+Ashton Kutcher.
+Beyonce Knowles.

+Read more about this project in my blocg at https://casspicerblog.netlify.app

 Feature Wishlist:
 - Create a better user search interface.
 Currently, the user has to enter the exact Twitter handle (starts with @) for a user in order to find their tweets.
 Even one letter off, and it won't pull up the user.
 I'd like to design a more flexible search using the GET users/search endpoint, which allows the user to search by multiple criteria.
 Find info on this endpoint at https://developer.twitter.com/en/docs/twitter-api/v1/accounts-and-users/follow-search-get-users/api-reference/get-users-search

 Developed by Cas Spicer, Web Developer & Problem Solver Extraordinaire Learn more about myself and my work at www.casspicer.com Connect with me on LinkedIn! https://www.linkedin.com/in/cas-spicer/